Statistical and Empirical Data

 Objectives and Purposes

 A judicial composition with creditors is generally aimed at safeguarding the company and protecting the assets in the creditors’ interest.
-The Crisis and Insolvency Code provides that, under a judicial composition with creditors, debtors may achieve the satisfaction of creditors by continuing their business or by liquidating their assets (Article 84).
+CIC provides that, under a judicial composition with creditors, debtors may achieve the satisfaction of creditors by continuing their business or by liquidating their assets (Article 84).

 The purpose of a restructuring agreement is to resolve a company’s state of crisis.

 A judicial composition with creditors is an in-court procedure during which the company is under the supervision of the judicial commissioner(s) (commissario giudiziale).
 Certain extraordinary transactions require court approval.